trimurti-devs/hackathon-jadavpur/README.md

-After running the evaluation script(evaluate_siamese.py),just change the Train and Val directory path.the result is
+After running the evaluation script(evaluate_siamese.py),just change the Train and Val directory path.
+   This script can be run for test purpose on test dataset ,make sure the test dataset folder structure is like same as Train and Val folder structure.

        python evaluate_siamese.py

+the result is :
    ![WhatsApp Image 2025-07-04 at 22 55 48_cd9e2738](https://github.com/user-attachments/assets/48cc207a-82db-48dd-b691-1cf029151cb9)
    ![WhatsApp Image 2025-07-04 at 22 55 21_f7795793](https://github.com/user-attachments/assets/f284a617-e894-4d5c-878c-f12db7eab8ed)